Idaho wine: Wineries and Viticultural Areas

+Economic Development Association, proposing the viticultural area named "Lewis-Clark Valley."
+The region encompasses 479 sqmi with nearly 100 acre under vine throughout the Lewis-Clark Valley between the Clearwater and mid-Snake Rivers and their tributaries.
+The topography consists primarily of deep, V-notched canyons, low plateaus, and bench lands formed by the two rivers.
+There were 3 wineries within the appellation, as well as 16 commercially-producing vineyards with elevations approximately below 2000 ft.
+It borders the northern part of the Oregon-Washington established Columbia Valley AVA with about 72%, 219838 acres, located in Idaho and the remainder across the border into Washington.

 Popular culture

+Singer Norma Zimmer, who held title of "Champagne Lady" on The Lawrence Welk Show for over two decades, was born in Shoshone County, Idaho.

 In the 1969 film Cactus Flower (based on two earlier plays) Ingrid Bergman reads the label of a bottle in a nightclub and says, "I didn't know they made champagne in Idaho."
 Later in the film, she tells her date, "Let's have some of that crazy Idaho champagne!"

 Cloris Leachman delivers a similar line in a 1971 episode of The Mary Tyler Moore Show as Phyllis Lindstrom.
 When Mary presents a bottle of champagne to celebrate a new job, Phyllis reads the label and says, "I didn't know they even made it in Idaho."